arihantparsoya/chatgpt-cloud-service/README.md

 1. Open the `.env` file in the project root directory.

-2. Set your ChatGPT API key:
+2. Set your ChatGPT API key in `.env` file:

    ```plaintext
    CHATGPT_API_KEY=your-api-key